Vasco da Gama: The underwater quake

 After a troubled journey in which four or five of the ships were lost en route, he arrived in India in September.

 Early on the morning of September 8, as the ships laid becalmed near Dabul the sea began to boil and the vessels pitched and rocked violently for about an hour as the result of a submarine earthquake.
 The Portuguese crews were frightened, and one death occurred as a sailor jumped overboard in panic and drowned.
 Gama capitalized on the situation and so as to reassure his men cried out:

-Friends, rejoice and be happy, for even sea trembles before us!
+Friends, rejoice and be happy, for even the sea trembles before us!

 Death

 Vasco da Gama immediately invoked his high viceregal powers to impose a new order in Portuguese India, replacing all the old officials with his own appointments.
-But da Gama contracted malaria not long after arriving and died in the city of Cochin in india on Christmas Eve in 1524, three months after his arrival.
+But da Gama contracted malaria not long after arriving and died in the city of Cochin in India on Christmas Eve in 1524, three months after his arrival.
 As per royal instructions, da Gama was succeeded as governor of India by one of the captains who had come with him, Henrique de Menezes (no relation to Duarte).
 Da Gama's sons Estêvão and Paulo immediately lost their posts and joined the returning fleet of early 1525 (along with the dismissed Duarte de Menezes and Luís de Menezes).

 Vasco da Gama's body was first buried at St. Francis Church, at Fort Kochi in the city of Kochi, but his remains were returned to Portugal in 1539.
 The body of Vasco da Gama was re-interred in Vidigueira in a casket decorated with gold and jewels.